lingo/formao/README.md

 ### formao.addAttribute(key, value)
 Add an HTML attribute to the rendered `<form>` tag.

+### formao.appendHTML(html)
+Append this raw html to the end of the form (before submit)

+### formao.appendTemplate(template, data)
+Render the given template, using the provided data and append it to the form before the submit

 ### formao.addClass(classnames)
 Add a CSS class (or several, space-separated) to the `<form>` tag's `class` attribute.